matomo-org/developer-documentation/docs/pull-request-reviews.md

     -   vs Request: Can we move the Foo class to a separate file?
     -   People like to feel in control of their own work.
 Making a request of the author gives them a sense of autonomy.

--   **Tie notes to principles, not opinions when possible.** Eg Instead of saying, "We should split this class into two," it's better to say, "Right now, this class is responsible for both downloading the file and parsing it.
+-   **Tie notes to principles, not opinions, when possible.** Eg Instead of saying, "We should split this class into two," it's better to say, "Right now, this class is responsible for both downloading the file and parsing it.
 We should split it up into a downloader class and parsing class per the single responsibility principle."
 You can't always articulate exactly what is wrong with a piece of code in terms of established principles.
 Sometimes code is just ugly or unintuitive, and it's hard to pin down why.
 In these cases, explain what you can, but keep it objective.
-If you say, "I found this hard to understand," that's at least an objective statement, as opposed to, "this is confusing," which is a value judgment and may not be true for every person.
+If you say, "I found this hard to understand," that's at least an objective statement, as opposed to, "this is confusing," which is a value judgement and may not be true for every person.

 -   **Limit feedback on repeated patterns.** When you notice that several of the author's mistakes fit the same pattern, don't flag every single instance.
 Point it out maybe 2 or 3 times and then rather point out the pattern not each individual mistake.
--   **Respect the scope of the review:** The rule of thumb is: if the changelist doesn't touch the line, it's out of scope.
+-   **Respect the scope of the review:** The rule of thumb is: if the change list doesn't touch the line, it's out of scope.
 -   **Offer sincere praise:** Reviews are a valuable opportunity to reinforce positive behaviors.
-Any time you see something in the changelist that delights you, tell the author about it:
+Any time you see something in the change list that delights you, tell the author about it:

     -   "I wasn't aware of this API.
 That's really useful!"
     -   "This is an elegant solution.
 I never would have thought of that."